sider/sider-docs/docs/tools/others/secret-scan.md

 ## Getting Started

-To start using Secet Scan, enable it in your [repository settings](../../getting-started/repository-settings.md).
+To start using Secret Scan, enable it in your [repository settings](../../getting-started/repository-settings.md).

 ## Supported providers or patterns